+Getting into a solid mom and baby routine with my daughter took several months to establish.
 I have a type “B” personality.
 I pretty much go with the flow with a lot of things in life.
-But, I still like to be organized and have a plan for my day, especially since I am staying home with my baby most days (I work weekends).
+However, I still like to be organized and have a plan for our day, especially since I am staying home with my baby most days (I work weekends).

 Planning out our daily tasks makes life easier.
 However, I have a sweet 10 month old who does not see eye-to-eye with me when it comes to schedules.
 She lives her life at her own pace on her own time (much like her mama).

 I have spent countless hours on the internet searching how to put your baby on a schedule.
 I have read several books, articles and different blog posts from moms explaining how putting their baby on a schedule completely saved their lives.

 We have tried everything under the sun to get my daughter to nap in her crib on a consistent schedule.
 We tried Baby Wise, CIO method, relaxed CIO, literally everything!